docker/kitematic/CONTRIBUTING.md

 ## Bug Reports

-A bug is a reproducable and caused by the code in the repository.
+A bug is a reproducible and caused by the code in the repository.
 For bug reports:

 1. **Search the existing issues** to see if an issue already exists (and if so, throw in a handy :+1:)!